 Entry to the koala hospital is free (although donations are very much welcomed and encouraged).

 The Koala Hospital is located within the grounds of the beautiful and historic Roto House on Lord Street.
 It can be accessed via Little Owen Street or Roto Place.

 If you have the time you should definitely spend some time at Roto House after your visit to the Koala Hospital.

 Located just after Shelly Beach, Sea Acres Nature Reserve is one of the largest remaining coastal Rainforest reserves in NSW.

-If you have the time I definitely recommend to go to the Sea Acres Rainforest Centre and do the Sea Acres Rainforest Board Walk.
+If you have the time I definitely recommend going to the Sea Acres Rainforest Centre and doing the Sea Acres Rainforest Board Walk.

 It is free to access the Sea Acres Rainforest Centre where you can learn about the Aboriginal culture and rainforest, as well as see exhibitions by local artists.